 The freeholder of a property owns it outright, including the land it is built on, and it is owned in perpetuity.
 Typically, Curo will be the freeholder, and you might find you own the lease on a flat within the freehold.
 However, you could also own the freehold of a house, which has been built on an estate which Curo owns.
 The transfer will define what is owned, and include a plan of the premises, with all owned areas included within a red outline.
 Please read on for more information.

 A list of responsibilities will be detailed in the transfer that you sign, and there are responsibilities for yourselves, and also Curo as owner of the estate (if applicable).
-Typical responsibilities for freeholders include the following:
+Typical responsibilities for freeholders include:

 - Paying service charges and rent charges to the estate owner (if stated in the transfer), typically billed annually, however we allow monthly payments.